langcog/metalab2/README.md

 ### Images

 For better organization, try to place all images under the `images/` folder in the correct subfolder, and use that path in metadata files when referring to an image.

+### Start server locally

+For development purposes you might want to start shiny apps locally.
+To do so:
+1. Open shinyapps/common/global.R and change path of project directory: instead of the default project_directory <- "/srv/shiny-server/common/, use project_directory <- "../../"
+Save changes.
+2. Go to, e.g., shinyapps/visualization/server.R and run app.
+Now it should start locally (same goes for other shinyapps folders)